kscharpf/RoboND-Perception-Project/writeup.md

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

-I trained the SVM using 100 random samples of each of the 8 objects defined in pick_place_3.yaml.
+I trained the SVM using 1000 random samples of each of the 8 objects defined in pick_place_3.yaml.
 The features were extracted using HSV rather than RGB.
+The classifier uses a linear kernel.
 Snippet indicating capture logic from capture_features.py:

+	    for model_name in models:
+	        spawn_model(model_name)

-	        for i in range(100):
+	        for i in range(1000):
 	            print "Showing %s i: %d" % (model_name, i)
 	            # make five attempts to get a valid a point cloud then give up
 	            sample_was_good = False